 Alabama Dreamland Bar-B-Que (Birmingham) Famous for ribs, white bread, and a tangy sauce that has become part of Alabama barbecue lore.

-Kentucky Merrick Inn (Lexington) A reliable Lexington choice for fried chicken, bourbon-friendly dinners, and classic Kentucky comfort.
+Kentucky Merrick Inn (Lexington) A dependable Lexington choice for fried chicken, bourbon-friendly dinners, and classic Kentucky comfort.

-Mississippi Ajax Diner (Oxford) A go-to for blue-plate Southern comfort, fried chicken, and pie in a laid-back college-town setting.
+Mississippi Ajax Diner (Oxford) A go-to for blue-plate Southern comfort, fried chicken, and pie in a relaxed college-town setting.

-Louisiana Galatoire's (New Orleans) Old-line Creole dining with seafood, rich sauces, and a formal room that feels rooted in New Orleans history.
+Louisiana Galatoire's (New Orleans) Old-line Creole dining with seafood, rich sauces, and a formal room rooted in New Orleans history.

-Tennessee Central BBQ (Memphis) Memphis barbecue built around dry-rub ribs, pulled pork, and easy traveler-friendly access.
+Tennessee Central BBQ (Memphis) Memphis barbecue built around dry-rub ribs, pulled pork, and easy access for travelers.

 Arkansas McClard's Bar-B-Q (Hot Springs) Hickory-smoked barbecue and burgers from a longtime Arkansas institution.